Gao Huan: Background

 Gao Huan was born in 496, at Northern Wei's northern garrison town Huaishuo (懷朔鎮, near Guyang in modern Baotou, Inner Mongolia).
 He was ethnically Han, but his family, having resided at Huaishuo ever since his grandfather Gao Mi (高謐) was exiled there for faults while serving as a Northern Wei official, had largely been acculturated in the Xianbei ways.
-(Gao Huan's nickname Heliuhun was a Xianbei name.)
-His father was Gao Shusheng (高樹生), and his mother was Han Qiji (韩期姬), Gao Shusheng's wife, died soon after his birth, and he was raised at the house of his older sister Gao Loujin (高娄斤) with her husband, Wei Jing (尉景).
+(Note: Gao Huan's nickname "Heliuhun" was a Xianbei name.)
+His father was Gao Shusheng (高樹生), and his mother was Han Qiji (韩期姬), and Gao Shusheng's wife.
+His parents died soon after his birth, and he was raised at the house of his older sister Gao Loujin (高娄斤) with her husband, Wei Jing (尉景).
 In his young days, his family was poor, and he became a servant at the old Northern Wei capital Pingcheng (平城, in modern Datong, Shanxi).
-While serving at Pingcheng, Lou Zhaojun an ethnic Xianbei, and the daughter of a wealthy house, saw him and was impressed with his appearance and behavior, and she married him despite her parents' opposition.
+While serving at Pingcheng, Lou Zhaojun, an ethnic Xianbei and the daughter of a wealthy house, saw him and was impressed with his appearance and behavior, and she married him despite her parents' opposition.
 It was only after this marriage that Gao had sufficient money to buy a horse, and he became a courier for the Pingcheng defense headquarters, often delivering official mail to and from the capital Luoyang.